The-Institute-for-AI-Molecular-Design/ODesign-pipeline/README.md

   --gpus 0
 ```

 In practical applications, we ran large-scale inference (over 10k designs).
 Increasing the number of seeds significantly improves the diversity and validity of generated designs.
 Therefore, we recommend keeping `N_sample` fixed at 20 and increasing the number of `seeds` to scale up the total sampling budget.
+100 seeds are typically used in our large-scale design campaigns.

 | Argument              | Description                                                                                                                                             | Example                             |